akshaybabloo/keertana.gollahalli.com/content/about.md

 ---
 # About

 Hi!
-My name is Keertana Tipparaju and I am a Dentist.
+My name is Dr Keertana and I am a Dentist.
 I know, eww right?
 Who likes to stare into someone’s mouth for a living?
 But that is what I would like to address on my page.
 Everything Dentistry!
 From the why’s and how’s to the what’s and if’s.

 I am currently working as a Dental Assistant (licensing exams take up your life and suck out your soul) with an Endodontist (woah!) and also going through the process of getting my license (surprise, surprise) as a General Dentist in Auckland, New Zealand.
 I was born in India and spent more than 2 decades in the United Arab Emirates.
 I graduated as a Doctor of Dental Medicine (DMD) from the College of Dentistry, Gulf Medical University, Ajman, U.A.E.